 Social entrepreneurship is a rapidly growing movement and we are placing it at the heart of our University, as well as giving staff and students the chance to start up a social venture.

-Students and graduates can apply for pot of funding up to £15,000 and support to help their idea or project to become a sustainable social enterprise.
+Students and graduates can apply for funding and support to help their idea or project to become a sustainable social enterprise.
 These ideas can be big or small but must aim to benefit the lives of others, whether it's on a University wide basis or international scale.

 Support ranges from workshops and events through to funding for concept testing and to launch new ventures.